Ensues/Ensues.github.io/README.md

 ## Current Status

-**Please Note:** This site is currently under construction and is a work in progress.
-I am actively developing it and will be adding more content soon and fixing stuff.
-Thank you for your patience!
+🚧 **Under Construction**: The site is a work in progress.
+New features and content will be added regularly, along with tweaks to improve functionality and user experience.
+Stay tuned for updates!

 ## **Contact**
 For any questions or inquiries, please contact me at: